trumans/treehouse-rest-api-sql-course-manager/README.md

   * Response body contains an array named "errors" containing strings describing the validation errors

 ** GET /api/courses/**

 Get a list of all courses
 * User authentication is not required.
 * Status 200 is returned
 * Response body contains an array named "courses" containing all course records including the associated user.

 ** GET /api/courses/:id **

 Get a courses
 * User authentication is not required.
 * Status 200 is returned
-* Response body contains an array named "course" containing the course and associated user where courses.id = :id
+* Response body contains an array named "course" containing the course and associated user where courses.id is the route :id

 # Extra Credit
 On the POST /api/users route additional validations are done on the email address